Programs > Brochure

 Bermuda is an archipelago consisting of seven main islands and about 130 smaller islands lying about 580 miles east of North Carolina.
 Bermuda became a self-governing colony in 1620.
 Today, Bermuda’s population of approximately 65,000 is diverse, consisting of numerous nationalities and ethnic groups.
 Bermuda has developed into a highly successful offshore financial center and has one of the highest per capita incomes in the world.

-ACADEMICSThis program is open only to students enrolled in BIO 310: Bermuda Marine Diversity (2 credits) during the Spring 2019 semester.
-Concurrent or past enrollment in BIO 308 and willingness to snorkel are prerequisites to the course.
-Lectures on Bermuda's geologic and oceanographic contexts as well as the human impacts on Bermuda's biodiversity will be given prior to departure.
+ACADEMICSThis program is open only to students enrolled in BIO 310: Bermuda Marine Diversity (2 credits) during the Spring 2020 semester.
+Given the structure of this program, a willingness to snorkel is a prerequisite to the course.
+Lectures on Bermuda's geologic and oceanographic contexts as well as the human impacts on Bermuda's biodiversity will be given as part of the course.
 During the course of the program, students will complete lab notebook entries and quizzes in addition to field trips and labs.
-The final report will be submitted back at URI, two Fridays after the scheduled return date.
+The final report will be submitted back at URI, after the program's return.
 The format will be a practical written lab report.

 ACCOMMODATIONSWhile in Bermuda, students will stay in double occupancy, dormitory style rooms.
 Breakfast, lunch and dinner will be provided.